 If you are expecting a person with a disability to attend your wedding or reception, you want to make sure that there is proper access to the facility.
 Most modern buildings are required to provide this by code, but many older buildings were not designed with disability access in mind.

 Check with your venue about restrictions at the time of booking.
-Many venues have a set time when the party needs to be over or have restrictions on the use of certain items such as candles or sparklers during the event.
+Many venues have a set time when the party needs to be over.
+Additionally, they may have restrictions on the use of wedding sparklers, candles, or other items during the event.
 This can be local law, or it can be insurance related.
 Either way, make sure you research ahead of time.

 Most venues have limitations on how far in advance you can cancel without incurring a penalty, and some venues charge a fee for cancellation regardless of how much notice is given.
 Though most couples don’t expect to cancel their wedding date, unforeseen events such as a death in the family or severe weather like a hurricane can disrupt your normal plans.
 It’s always best to check with your wedding venue before booking so that you’re not blindsided by an expense you never saw coming.